-There have been big efforts on the part of local state and federal governments to make steps toward reducing the heroin and opioid epidemic impacting states around the nation, and it’s something that’s had a lot of media attention in recent years.
-What people often find out as they learn more about heroin and its use is that who abuses heroin isn’t necessarily who you might think.
+There have been big efforts on the part of local, state and federal governments to make steps toward reducing the heroin and opioid epidemic impacting states around the nation, and it’s something that’s had a lot of media attention in recent years.
+What people often find out as they learn more about heroin and its use is that who abuses heroin isn’t necessarily who they might expect.

-One of the theories linked to the widespread use of heroin across communities and demographics is believed to be related to the rise in abuse of prescription drugs.
+One of the theories linked to the widespread use of heroin across communities and demographics is believed to be related to the rise in prescription drug abuse.
 Prescription opioids have become so widely available, and people often start abusing them and then move to heroin because it’s cheaper and easier to get.

-The following outlines some interesting facts about who abuses heroin, many of which are likely to be surprising.
+The following outlines some interesting facts about who abuses heroin.

-- Drug overdose is the leading cause of accidental death in the U.S.
+- Poisoning, including drug overdose, was the leading cause of accidental death in the U.S. in 2017

 - Drug overdose deaths involving heroin rose from 1,960 in 1999 to 15,482 in 2017

 So, in the general sense, who abuses heroin?
 It boils down to everyone, but the biggest groups that are abusing heroin are white men and women who are in their 20s and don’t live in large urban areas.
 Heroin has moved from the inner cities to suburbs and also rural areas, particularly in recent years.